LinkedInLearning/react-code-challenges-2481088/README.md

 # React.js Code Challenges
-This is the repository for the LinkedIn Learning course `React.js Code Challenges`.
+This is the repository for the LinkedIn Learning course React.js Code Challenges.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![React.js Code Challenges][lil-thumbnail-url]

+You think you know React, but how deep does your knowledge really go?
+In this installment of Code Challenges, instructor Ali Spittel provides several challenges to help you practice your React skills to see how much you’ve learned and how much you still need to know when working with this JavaScript library.
+Every challenge is self-contained and can be solved using React—no need for any other libraries—and you can jump around and complete them in any order you want.
+In each video, Ali provides her solution—one of several possible solutions—so you can compare to see how yours stacks up.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.